 - Commit.
 After you receive approval to participate, you must commit to participate OR withdraw your application.
 To commit, applicants must complete the post-decision questionnaires and signature materials within the online application.
 To withdraw, email firstname.lastname@example.org.

 - Mark your calendar for the mandatory CCU pre-departure orientation.
 This orientation addresses cultural adjustment stress, diversity abroad, health, wellness, safety and security.
-Your program adviser will give you the date, time and location.
+Your education abroad program adviser will give you the date, time and location.
 If you are a no-show, you will not go abroad.
+If you cannot make the session due to a class schedule conflict, contact your education abroad program advisor to arrange an alternate session.

 - Set up Multi-Factor Authentication for your CCU account to keep access while you are abroad.
 Please use the Microsoft Authenticator app for your primary MFA authentication method.
 This step helps international travelers reduce their risk of having their email, Moodle and/or WebAdvisor accounts from being hacked.
 For detailed instructions, please visit the MFA for Students web page, and contact ITS-Student Computing Services for assistance, if needed: 843-349-2220.